jessicacousins/fullstack_vite_webapp/README.md

 - **dotenv**: Loading environment variables for secure configurations.
 - **uuid**: A library used to generate unique identifiers (UUIDs) for cart items and other objects in the application.
 - **stripe**: A package that provides integration with Stripe’s API for securely processing payments, creating payment intents, and managing transactions.
+- **openAI Chatbot**: There is no data currently stored from the chatbot in the backend.
+- **OpenAI Comment Sentiment Analysis**: This sentiment data is stored in MongoDB and displayed on the Admin Dashboard for review by administrators and content creators.

 ## Features